Zenpock/Tooie-Randomizer/README.md

   - Waiting long enough on the title screen will crash (I do not know what it is trying to do but just dont be there)
   - Some Items are not randomized due to difficulty in Randomizing them (Jade Snake, Dinosaur Family, Robot Fight GI Inside, Column Jiggy, Pawno, Warming the water)
   - Reward items may spawn in slightly different places than in the original game.
 This is due to the way jiggies are handled in the original code for rewards as opposed to everything else.
+  - Glowbos may look weird they are technically heavily modified honeycombs but they should still work right
+  - Silos that give you egg moves will not refill your eggs (The original locations of those move will though)
+  - Minigames like canary mary will show vanilla items while in them
   - Multiplayer maps will crash your game (I removed them early in the project for space because I was scared to shift assets around DO NOT TRY TO GO TO THEM)
 ### Future Features
   - Moves Item (An Item that gives an associated move)